-Risk factors for heart valve damage vary according the type of disease and may include one or more of the following:
+Risk factors for heart valve damage vary according to the type of disease and may include one or more of the following:

 Each individual may experience heart valve disease symptoms differently, and mild heart valve disease may not cause any symptoms.
-The following are the most common symptoms of heart valve disease:

-Heart valve disease initially may be treated medically, but, in most cases, surgery is necessary to repair or replace the damaged valve or valves.
-Valve surgery involves two major categories – valve replacement and valve repair.
 Valve replacement involves removing the native valve and replacing it with an artificial valve made of either mechanical parts or biological tissues.
 The choice between a mechanical valve and a biological valve is based on many factors, including:

 A heart valve replacement may involve a biological (from animal tissue), mechanical, or homograft (from a human cadaver donor) prosthesis.
 Types of prosthetic valves used in valve replacement include: